HsuanLingLin/Personal-Website/content/project/GotchaDev/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-+ Developed a social networking web application and provides following functionality:
+GotchaDev is a facebook-like social networking web application.
+GotchaDev exploited React and Redux to construct front-end, realized client-server communication by RESTful APIs, implemented back-end by Node.js and MongoDB.
+The E2E test and unit test used Jest and Enzyme to achieved 80% test coverage.

+GotchaDev provides following functionality:
-1. users can register a new account or log in with third party authentications
+1. users can register a new account or log in with third party authentications.
+The password is hashed and salted.
-{{< figure src="third-party.png" title="third-party login" >}}
+{{< figure src="third-party.png" title="screenshot of third-party login" >}}
-2. display user feed, post and comment articles, and follow other users.
+2. Display user feed.
+Users can post and comment articles, and follow other users.
-{{< figure src="post.png" title="GotchaDev user feed" >}}
+{{< figure src="post.png" title="screenshot of GotchaDev user feed" >}}
-3. customize the profile
+3. Users can customize the profile
-{{< figure src="profile-update.png" title="customized profile" >}}
+{{< figure src="profile-update.png" title="screenshot of customizing profile" >}}
-+ Created the frontend user interface with React and Redux, realized client-server communication by RESTful APIs, implemented backend web services with Node.js and MongoDB, and using Jest and Enzyme for unit test.